Admissions Header

 The choice of device which includes tablet functionality - and an active stylus - enables a very wide range of online learning activities to supplement offline activities.
 Benefits include:

-• Supports better feedback, student voice, and assessment
+• Supports better feedback, pupil voice, and assessment

-• Traditional tasks can be reimagined in a more immersive and collaborative manner, engaging students more directly
+• Traditional tasks can be reimagined in a more immersive and collaborative manner, engaging pupils more directly

-• Supports richer feedback, student voice, assessment, and demonstrations
+• Supports richer feedback, pupil voice, assessment, and demonstrations

 Stop motion animations: